 - Become familiar with the design-build form of project delivery.
-Review referenced material including standard CCDC contracts and CCDC guides, the RAIC Canadian Handbook of Practice (CHOP) and OAA Practice Tips. - If becoming involved in in a design-build project or presented with CCDC 14 or CCDC 15 by an Owner or Design-Builder, review and discuss the benefits of the OAA recommendations in PTs 25, 23.6 and 23.7. - To clients asking about design-build, provide information, sources for additional information, possible pros and cons from professional experiences, remembering that the determination of the project delivery method is an owner's decision.
-Advising and making strong recommendations may be seen as making a decision or offering legal; advice and may give rise to liability/risk for the practice - It is very important to obtain a copy of the Owner/Design-Builder contract.
+Review referenced material including standard CCDC contracts and CCDC guides, the RAIC Canadian Handbook of Practice (CHOP) and OAA Practice Tips. - If becoming involved in in a design-build project or presented with CCDC 14 or CCDC 15 by an Owner or Design-Builder, discuss the benefits of the OAA recommendations in PTs 25, 23.6 and 23.7. - To Clients asking about design-build, provide information, sources for additional information, possible pros and cons from personal experiences remembering that the determination of the project delivery method is an Owner's decision.
+If you advise and make strong recommendations, it may be seen as your decision and your risk. - It is very important to obtain a copy of the Owner/Design-Builder contract.
 Review and coordinate the 'Role of the Consultant' in that contract with the Consultant's services described in the Design-Builder/Consultant contract.
-Any inconsistencies should be discussed and clarified in writing. - If there will be an Owner's Advisor designated in CCDC 14 obtain a copy of a written description of their role, responsibilities, and services.
-Refer to comments in PT.23.6 Design Build: CCDC 14 2013. - Confirm who will be the Payment Certifier designated in CCDC 14 and clarify their roles and responsibilities.
+Any inconsistencies should be discussed and clarified in writing. - If there will be an Owner's Advisor designated in CCDC 14 obtain a copy of a written description of the role, responsibilities and services.
+Refer to comments in PT.23.6 Design Build: CCDC 14 2013. - Confirm who will be the Payment Certifier designated in CCDC 14 and clarify the roles and responsibilities.
 Refer to comments in PT 23.6 and PT.25. - Discuss any questions regarding insurance with your insurance provider.